Protecting the public good with purpose

 If you are a fierce proponent of upholding the law, are calm in heated situations and you are called to serve others, you have the essential qualities for a criminal justice career.
 And the criminal justice field isn’t only to respond to crimes, it addresses other societal problems.
 The discipline draws on history, civics, the law, the Constitution, ethics and logic, all of which you will study at Susquehanna as a criminal justice major.

 You also will study psychology and sociology to gain a firm understanding of human behavior and the situations that create criminal behavior.
 Learning criminal justice theories and practices will enable you to:

-- Analyze and critique complex arguments to reach a final conclusion.
+- Analyze and critique complex arguments to reach a conclusion

-As part of your active learning experience, you will utilize geographic information system (GIS) for crime mapping and other investigation software for crime analysis.
+- Utilize geographic information system (GIS) for crime mapping and other investigation software for crime analysis

 - of students study abroad

 - of students receive financial aid